COMPOSER FAQ

 Post production on projects of medium size or larger generally happens here in LA, so that might necessitate some travel on your part as well.
 Last but not least, premieres, professional gatherings, trade shows and award shows are all incredibly LA-centric.

-So a certain amount of your career will happen here in LA, whether you like it or not.
+So a certain amount of your career will happen in Los Angeles, whether you like it or not.
 If you absolutely must live elsewhere—for financial or personal reasons, I'd recommend another music-heavy town (like Las Vegas or Nashville) where the cost of living isn't quite so exorbitant.
 Buy a post office box here, so that "on paper" you can pass for an Angeleno.
 And figure the cost of frequent commuter flights into your budget.

 How much should I charge for a gig?